yuuiko/AquaTouch/changelong.md

 Featuring three tabs, "View", "Edit" and "Markup".... blablabla make this a fancy showoff thing for the post

+- Brave browser added.
+Literal copy-paste from safari.
+No web widgets yet.
+If I feel like it then I might add support, it seems to support scripting.

 ----
 **Quality Improvements**